bharath-ak/Sales-Data-Analysis/README.md

-# 📊 Electro Hub Power BI Dashboard
+# 📊 Electro Hub Dashboard

 This repository contains a Power BI dashboard designed for **Electro Hub**, a retail business selling products like electronics, footwear, clothing, kitchenware, and more.